Takarazuka Kofun (Mie): Takarazuka Kofun No.1

 The Takarazuka Kofun No.1 is a zenpō-kōen-fun (前方後円墳), which is shaped like a keyhole, having one square end and one circular end, when viewed from above, with a total length of 111.0 m, orientated to the east.
 It is the largest found in Ise Province and the 4th largest in Mie Prefecture.
 It is estimated to have been built in the middle of the Kofun period in the early 5th century AD.
 Both fukiishi and haniwa have been found in profusion on the tumulus.
 The tumulus has a small rectangular stage extending from one side, presumably for ceremonial purposes.
-When it was re-evcavated by the Mie Prefectural Board of Education from 1999-2000, and numerous haniwa and other funerary objects were uncovered.
+When it was re-evcavated by the Mie Prefectural Board of Education from 1999 to 2000, and numerous haniwa and other funerary objects were uncovered.
 These, as well as the artifacts uncovered in the 1928 excavations, are preserved at the Matsusaka City Cultural Center.
 Of especial note is a large boat-shaped haniwa, as well as haniwa in the shapes of single and multistory houses, and of men in armor.
 In 2006, these artifacts were collectively designated an National Important Cultural Property.